-You might need to replace an Australian citizenship certificate that has been lost, destroyed or damaged due to a natural disaster, like a bushfire, flood or storm.
+You may need to replace an Australian citizenship certificate that is lost, destroyed or damaged due to a declared natural disaster.
+This may include bushfires, flooding or a storm.

-- a statutory declaration stating that the Australian citizenship evidence has been lost, destroyed or damaged due to the natural disaster
+- a statutory declaration.
+This must state that the Australian citizenship evidence is lost, destroyed or damaged due to the natural disaster

 - the damaged citizenship evidence, if you are claiming an exemption due to damage from a natural disaster.

 For information on how to apply for this fee exemption,